St Werburgh's Church, Derby: Architecture

+Clock

+In 1938, the 200-year-old clock failed and a new clock was commissioned from John Smith of Derby.

 Organ

 The church had an organ as early as 1750.
 A new organ by John Gray was opened on 3 February 1841.
 It was replaced by a new instrument by Walker and Sons of London which was opened on 14 December 1872.
 After several restorations and enlargements (including Henry Willis & Sons in 1905), it became a four-manual instrument with 47 speaking stops.
 A specification of the organ can be found on the National Pipe Organ Register.
 William Hartley Ashton was organist and choir master in early 1910s and 1920s.
 In 1989 the organ was sold to All Saints, Newton Heath, Greater Manchester but never installed.